danielapierro/blobtools_tutorial/README.md

 #PBS -J 1-2
 ```

+## run bwa-mem
-## use bwa-mem to align trimmed paired reads to the assembly
+### to align trimmed paired reads to the assembly

 ### index the assembly
 ```
 bwa index holobiont.fasta
 ```
 ### read mapping
-Map reads as an array in a PBS script that includes the following steps:
+map reads as an array in a PBS script that includes the following steps:

 create an output folder
 ```